pusateri/draft-pusateri-dnsop-update-timeout/README.md

    different RDATA.
 As an example, PTR records for service discovery [RFC6763] provide a level of indirection to SRV and TXT records by instance name.
-The instance name is stored in the PTR RDATA and multiple PTR records with the same owner name but only differing RDATA often exist.
+The instance name is stored in the PTR RDATA and multiple PTR records with the same owner name and only differing RDATA often exist.

    In order to distinguish each individual record with potentially